 At the Frankfurt office, we offer all-day care for children between the ages of two months and three years.
 Our employees' children can also attend an in-house day-care centre up until they finish primary school.

 As a trainee, you familiarise yourself with different areas of the company.
 In so doing, you acquire knowledge about the banking industry and our products and have the opportunity to build up a network.
 Customised "off-the-job" skills development measures supplement the activities you undertake in preparation for your future position.
 KfW IPEX-Bank's trainee programmes last 12 months.

 You will find the trainee programmes that you can apply for at the present time in our job portal (in German language only).
 The advertisement also provides details of the starting dates we offer for the programme.
 Separate information applies to the DEG and KfW programmes.
 This can be found at www.deginvest.de (in German language only) and www.kfw.de (in German language only).

 The trainee programme that you apply for should first and foremost match your qualifications and interests.
 Of course, you may well be interested in several of the vacancies advertised.
 But you would do well to remember that you have to convince us why a certain programme is right for you and why we should work together in this precise area.
 Having a clear focus in your application boosts your chances.

 When awarding internships and student traineeships, we focus on the needs of our specialist departments and on applicants' wishes.
-Potential areas of assignment include the , , , and sectors, as well as Credit Analysis, Risk Management, Communication and Compliance.
+Potential areas of assignment include the sectors in which we provide financings, as well as Credit Analysis, Risk Management, Communication and Compliance.
 Simply send us your speculative application.